 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Getting your contacts online is easier and cheaper than buying from the eye doc — that’s crystal clear.
-But deciding which site to shop at?
+Getting your contacts online is sometimes easier and cheaper than buying from the eye doc — that’s crystal clear.
+But deciding which online shop to go with?
 That’s a little out of focus.

-So where will you find exactly what you’re looking for?
-Here’s a bird’s-eye view of the best places to shop.
+Here’s a bird’s-eye view of the best places to shop online.

 To get a feel for each retailer’s general price point, we compared prices for the same 90-pack of daily lenses.
 (Except for the direct-to-consumer brands.
 For those, we looked at the price of their line.)